kinowashere/otogakure/README.md

 - [ ] `import_spotify_data` option to force refetch of all spotify data even if it exists
 - [ ] `import_local_tracks` dump in a file or smth the files which can't be imported

+## important notes

+- use `uri` fields for anything. the `id` field is a lie. don't trust me? check this `spotify:track:2E7W1X4maFFcjHrVrFA7Vs` and this `spotify:track:5zsln7hQof1oQ16eRwiB7s`. check it's id. bomboclaaaaaat

 ```
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢀⣀⣀⡀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀